-At SaaStr Annual earlier this year, we had a session with Hubspot Founder & CTO, Dharmesh Shah, and their Chief People Officer, Katie Burke, on building happier employees.
+At SaaStr Annual we had a session with HubSpot Founder & CTO, Dharmesh Shah, and their Chief People Officer, Katie Burke, on building happier employees.
 They talk about the culture code that was created in HubSpot’s early days and how they have continued to have strong retention rates and overall happiness in their employees.

 Jason Lemkin: I’m going to shut up in the beginning and let Dharmesh and Katie talk about culture and diversity and other things, but just for fun, who here is a HubSpot customer or user?
 Raise your hand, just for a little bit of fun.

 Jason Lemkin: All right, pretty good.
 Pretty good.
 And so I want to thank them for coming here.
 Two years ago, if you were here, Dharmesh was one of the most popular speakers, and shared a lot about their journey.
 And I know HubSpot’s a very iconic company, and we’ll learn about the presentation, it changed in flight several times, but I want to hear from Dharmesh and Katie how they focus on culture for real.
 Then we’ll spend a few minutes digging on the learnings about how we can all do better.
 But thanks for joining us, this is great.

 Katie Burke: Thanks.

 Jason Lemkin: Yeah, let’s give it up one more time.